innovationOUtside/vce-generic-guide/g-introduction.md

 The online hosted VCE and the locally run VCE provide the same working environment, so your decision as to which environment to use may depend on convenience as much as anything.
 You may want to make use of both environments, accessing each of them at different times or in different circumstances.
 Howeever, when doing so, you will have to manage how you synchronise your files across the environments yourself.

+## Backing up your work

+It is generally regarded as good practice to make backup copies of any files that you would not like to lose.
+This applies to the contents of the shared folder when using the local VCE, as well as the folders within the hosted VCE.

+In the local VCE, only the files you save inside the VCE directory that the shared folder has been mounted against (recommended as {{vce_homedir}}) will be saved to the shared folder on your desktop.
+All files inside the VCE will persist inside the container until the container is deleted or destroyed.

+Backups are regularly made of your files on the hosted VCE.
+For the local VCE, files will persist in the directory on your host computer that is mounted into the VCE, even if the VCE container is destroyed.

+However, it is still good practice, and beneficial to your own peace of mind if nothing else, particularly when working on TMAs or the EMA, for you to back up or grab an archival copy of your files every so often

 ## Updates and upgrades

 In putting together the VCE, we have tried to ensure that all the software packages and their interconnections run smoothly.
 Some of the configuration is software version specific, so you are strongly encouraged not to update or upgrade any of the software packages installed within the environment unless instructed to do so by the module team.
 Software updates and upgrades occasionally introduce changes that result in undesirable software behaviour, sometimes known as 'breaking changes', that cannot always be predicted in advance.